If you're highly organised and aspire to be key to the smooth running of an organisation, a career as a secretary or administrator would suit you

-Secretaries/administrators are involved with the coordination and implementation of office procedures and frequently have responsibility for specific projects and tasks and, in some cases, oversee and supervise the work of junior staff.
+A secretary or administrator provides both clerical and administrative support to professionals, either as part of a team or individually.
+They are involved with the coordination and implementation of office procedures and frequently have responsibility for specific projects and tasks.
+In some cases, they may oversee and supervise the work of junior staff.

 The role can often overlap with that of a personal assistant.

 - use a word processing package such as Microsoft Word

 - deal with telephone and email enquiries, using an email system (e.g. Outlook)

 - photocopy and print various documents, sometimes on behalf of other colleagues

 - organise and store paperwork, documents and computer-based information